Effiong Blessing U.

 I am a Ph.D. candidate in Computer Science at Saint Louis University, specializing in neuromorphic computing and cross-modal artificial intelligence.
 As leader of Project Phasor, I conduct groundbreaking research on memory mechanisms in spiking neural networks across different sensory modalities.

-My research has achieved extraordinary recognition, including a 2025 Congressional invitation to advise on neuromorphic computing policy, membership in the NIH BRAIN Initiative, and international media coverage for achieving 603× energy efficiency improvements over traditional neural networks.
+My research has achieved extraordinary recognition, including a 2025 Congressional invitation to advise on neuromorphic computing policy, membership in the NIH BRAIN Initiative, and international media coverage of my cross-modal neuromorphic work, which achieves up to 719× energy efficiency over traditional neural networks (per peer-reviewed results).

 Energy Efficiency